 🇮🇹 Italy vs 🇱🇹 Lithuania: crypto licensing compared

 Choosing between Italy and Lithuania for a crypto licence starts with who you will answer to: Split regulator model: Consob (Commissione Nazionale per le Società e la Borsa) is the lead competent authority issuing CASP authorisation and supervising conduct-of-business/market integrity; Banca d'Italia is consulted on and supervises prudential aspects (capital, governance, AML) and directly handles credit institutions/e-money institutions offering crypto services (e.g. Banca Sella's notification route). on one side, Bank of Lithuania (Lietuvos bankas) - single competent authority.
 Publicly selective stance: wants few, solid firms rather than the ~370-strong legacy VASP pool. on the other, via the MiCA CASP authorisation under EU Regulation 2023/1114, transposed via Legislative Decree 129/2025 and implemented through Consob Resolution 23700/2025.
 Pre-MiCA VASPs (registered under the OAM register per AML Decree 90/2017) had to convert to full CASP authorisation; transitional regime for existing VASPs was extended to 1 July 2026. and the MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
 Single passportable licence covering the services applied for. respectively.
-The two regimes differ on 7 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |